EAAI-25: The 15th Symposium on Educational Advances in Artificial Intelligence

 Chair: Dave Touretzky

-- A Versatile Low-Cost Kit for Teaching Novice Learners AI Using Robotics Components And a No-Code Development Playground
+- A Versatile Low-Cost Kit for Teaching Novice Learners AI Using Robotics Components And a No-Code Development Playground (PDF)

-Anssi Lin, Anssi Salonen, Nicolas Pope, Henriikka Vartiainen and Matti Tedre - Smart Motor: A Low-Cost Hardware and Software Toolkit for Introducing Supervised Machine Learning to Elementary School Students
+Anssi Lin, Anssi Salonen, Nicolas Pope, Henriikka Vartiainen and Matti Tedre - Smart Motor: A Low-Cost Hardware and Software Toolkit for Introducing Supervised Machine Learning to Elementary School Students (PDF)

-Tanushree Burman, Milan Dahal, Geling Xu, Chris Rogers, Jennifer Cross and Jivko Sinapov - "AlphAI": Teaching AI algorithms to K12 by training learning robots and visualizing how it works
+Tanushree Burman, Milan Dahal, Geling Xu, Chris Rogers, Jennifer Cross and Jivko Sinapov - "AlphAI": Teaching AI algorithms to K12 by training learning robots and visualizing how it works (PDF)

-Marie Absalon and Thomas Deneux - Using Explainable AI and Hierarchical Planning for Outreach with Robots
+Marie Absalon and Thomas Deneux - Using Explainable AI and Hierarchical Planning for Outreach with Robots (PDF)

 Rushang Karia, Jayesh Nagpal, Daksh Dobhal, Pulkit Verma, Rashmeet Kaur Nayyar, Naman Shah and Siddharth Srivastava